 While it has a lower profile for international visitors than those resorts, Shiga Kogen is extremely popular with locals who will regularly tell you that it’s the best resort in both Nagano and Japan.

 Ultimately there’s only one way to decide for yourself.
 Book your trip.
 Pack your bags.
 Hit that powder!

 Shiga Kogen is easily accessible using the Nagaden Dentetsu (Nagaden) train line followed by a local bus from JR Yudanaka Station or a direct express bus from JR Nagano Station.
-For further information please refer to our earlier article explaining how to make the journey to Shiga Kogen.
+For more detailed access information please refer to our earlier article explaining how to make the journey to Shiga Kogen by public transport.

 Locally-based and fully accredited, Snow Monkey Resorts is Nagano’s most reliable charter operator operating a range of vehicles suitable for individuals, couples, and families, and groups of up to 44 individuals.

 For further information regarding your options please refer to our Charter Services page.
 Let us worry about the roads and your luggage, so you can focus on what you came here for – mountains, powder, and the endless runs of Shiga Kogen!